 A neighborhood that is often forgotten by most of the old-fashioned Roman guidebooks is the Jewish Quarter, a place that has its unforgettable color and authenticity.
-Both Jewish and non-Jewish tourists love to hang out in this unique area for so many reasons.
-Let’s find out the tragic background behind Ghetto di Roma and the peaceful present of today.
+Jewish and non-Jewish tourists love to hang out in this unique area for many reasons.
+Once it used to be a separated part of Rome, but the separation officially ended in 1882 and since then an absolutely new and different period started.
+The transformation this area has undergone is unbelievable.
+From being the place for outcasts Jewish Ghetto turned into a colorful and prestigious place to live today.
+Let’s find out the tragic background behind Ghetto di Roma and its peaceful and flourishing present.

 Rome is the place of the longest unbroken diaspora of Jews in the world.
 The history of Jews in this area started in the 1st century BC, but the area of Rome called Ghetto di Roma was founded much later in 1555.